 Archive for February, 2007

-It’s funny how you can’t see something until you believe it could exist, even when it’s been under your nose for a long time.
+It’s funny how you can’t see something unless you believe it could exist, even when it’s been right in front of your nose for a long time.

 I learned and re-learned this concept a few times, only to forget about it until time and again my nose had been rubbed in it, but enough about my nose.